kjown/COMP2042OwnKaiJian/README.md

 - User will turn red when hit by enemy projectiles.
 - User has 5 lives and loses a life when hit by an enemy projectile.
 If the hearts reaches zero, the user die and will proceed to `EndMenu`.

+4 new Enemy types are implemented in the game, each with different characteristics.
 #### Enemy 1
 - `Enemy1` has its own movement pattern and projectile characteristics.
 - Has 1 health.